4 Best Small Business Credit Cards for Fair Credit in 2024

 1. Capital One Spark Classic for Business

-The Capital One Spark Classic for Business is a reward credit card.
-Earn 1% Cash Back on every purchase and 5% Cash Back on hotels and rental cars booked through Capital One Travel..
+The Capital One Spark Classic for Business can be an excellent option for business owners with fair credit.
+This is a cash back rewards card that gives 1% Cash Back on every purchase and 5% Cash Back on hotels and rental cars booked through Capital One Travel..
+That’s not as rich as some other offers, but it is competitive for fair credit.
+The annual fee is $0 and the foreign transaction fee is None

-4. FNBO Business Edition® Secured Mastercard® Card
+3. FNBO Business Edition® Secured Visa® Card

 *All information about the FNBO Business Edition® Secured Visa® Card has been collected independently by Nav.
 This card is not currently available through Nav.
 To see what business credit cards are available, please visit the Nav Credit Card Marketplace.